sanity-io/sanity-plugin-shopify-assets/README.md

  })
 ```

 Simply update the `shopifyDomain` to your store URL.
 You'll need to install the [Sanity Connect](https://www.sanity.io/docs/sanity-connect-for-shopify) app on your store to handle authorisation.
+You'll need to ensure the Liquid sync option is enabled within the Sanity Connect app.

 Then you can enable the asset selector on a field: